Recap / Superman The Animated Series S 3 E 2 Knight Time

 Robin tells Supes that Bruce had called and told him he'd be away on business and that he shouldn't worry, but, according to Robin, "he wasn't himself," and the fact that he simply bailed and didn't ask Nightwing or Batgirl to fill in was suspicious - Nightwing and Batgirl had traced the call to Romania and were now chasing down Ra's Al Ghul, suspecting he might have kidnapped Bruce.
 When they see the Bat Signal light up, Robin laments that it gets worse every time Batman doesn't show.
 However, Supes has an idea.
 When Commissioner Gordon

-and Renee Montoya shut down the signal, deciding Batman's not coming, the Caped Crusader (actually Supes in disguise
+and another cop shut down the signal, deciding Batman's not coming, the Caped Crusader (actually Supes in disguise

 ) and Robin swoop in.
 "Good evening, Commissioner."